rubenwiersma/rubenwiersma.github.io/about.md

 sidebar_link: true
 ---
 ![Ruben >](/assets/img/profile_ruben.jpg)
-I will be a postdoc at the Interactive Geometry Lab at ETH Zürich, starting September 2024.
-In my research I seek to connect computer graphics- and geometry processing techniques to applications in machine learning and painting analysis.
+I am a postdoctoral researcher at the Interactive Geometry Lab at ETH Zürich since September 2024.
+In my research I seek to connect computer graphics- and geometry processing techniques to applications in machine learning.
 I was a PhD student at the [Computer Graphics and Visualization group at the University of Technology Delft](http://graphics.tudelft.nl) from November 2019 until May 2024, defending on October 15th, 2024.
 I was advised by [Dr. Klaus Hildebrandt](https://graphics.tudelft.nl/~klaus) and supervised by [Prof. Dr. Elmar Eisemann](http://graphics.tudelft.nl/~eisemann) and Prof. Dr. Joris Dik.

 I have gathered experience as a graphic designer and filmmaker during my undergraduate years.
 You can find some examples of [that work on this website](/category/creative-portfolio.html).
 Outside of academia, I enjoy [making music](https://soundcloud.com/rubenwiersma), reading and discussing books, watching movies, biking, and playing soccer.